atmtools/typhon/doc/tutorials/collocations.rst

 .. image:: _figures/collocations/arrays-worldmap.png

-Now, let's find all measurements of *primary* that have a maxmimum distance of *300 kilometers* to the measurements of *secondary*:
+Now, let's find all measurements of *primary* that have a maximmum distance of *300 kilometers* to the measurements of *secondary*:

 .. code-block:: python

-    from typhon.spareice import collocate
+    from typhon.collocations import collocate

     indices = collocate([primary, secondary], max_distance=500,)
     print(indices)